Scaletta/Extremely-Simple-Download-Center-with-PHP-and-Javascript/README.md

 	) ENGINE=MyISAM DEFAULT CHARSET=latin1;
     ````

-4. Now that the database is set up, change your host,username and password in the *DownloadCenter.php*
+4. Now that the database is set up, change your host,username and password in *DownloadCenter.php* in the mysqli object

+5. Now it's time to open your file that resembles the Download center (e.g. the *index.php* in the directory *download/*)